 For further questions feel free to send an email to firstname.lastname@example.org.
 No prior registration is needed, however, please still send us an email so that we are able to estimate beforehand the number of participants, and have your E-mail address for possible announcements.
 Also make sure that you are registered in TUCaN.

-Because they are more work for students, students receive 4 CPs for Extended Seminars (instead of 3 CPs for regular seminars).
+Because this is more work for students, students receive 4 CPs for Extended Seminars (instead of 3 CPs for regular seminars).

-The slides, the presentation, the answers given to questions in your talk will influence the overall grade, as will the write-up and the reviews.
+The slides, the presentation, the answers given to questions in your talk will influence the overall grade, as will the reviews and your moderation of the discussion.
 Furthermore, it is expected that students actively participate in the discussions, and this will also be part of the final grade.

 See schedule on Moodle (link above)